zebrunner/carina/docs/automation/web.md

 ### Implementation of UI Components
-In some cases, it is useful to implement UI Objects that may be reused between multiple Page Objects, for top menu or footer instance may be shared between multiple pages:
+In some cases, it is useful to implement UI Objects that may be reused between multiple Page Objects.
+For instance, a top menu or footer may be shared between multiple pages:
 ```
 public class FooterMenu extends AbstractUIObject {
     @FindBy(linkText = "Home")